NFL Rumors: J.J. Watt Could Still Return This Season, Houston Texans Saving A Spot For Him

 The Texans have struggled on defense without Watt, ranking No. 20 in the league in total yards, giving up 367.3 yards per game.

-As Texans Wire noted, Watt also serves as the locker room leader for the Texans and his return could help more than just on the field.
+As Texans Wire noted, Watt also serves as the locker room leader for the Texans, and his return could help more than just on the field.

 “If the Texans are able to get back Watt for the playoffs, it would be a big boost for the club emotionally.
 Houston will need all the help they can get,” the report noted.

 The report added that this would be even more true given that the Texans will likely be on the road for any kind of extended playoff run.
-Though the Texans are leading the division, the likelihood of catching either the New England Patriots or Baltimore Ravens for one of the top seeds is exceedingly small, and could be down to nothing if the Texans lose to the Patriots on Sunday.
+Though the Texans are leading the division, the chances of catching either the New England Patriots or Baltimore Ravens for one of the top seeds is exceedingly small, and could be down to nothing if the Texans lose to the Patriots on Sunday.

 Delivered To Your INBOX